SREEJA-TUDHIGENI/heart-disease-ml-project/README.md

 # Heart Disease ML Project

-This is a beginner-friendly supervised machine learning project using the UCI Heart Disease dataset.
+This is supervised machine learning project using the UCI Heart Disease dataset.

 ---